GuQinglong/GuQinglong.github.io/_pages/about.md

 ### Research Interest

-I study the role of large-scale brain network organization in distributed information processing.
-In particular, I am interested in the computational and network principles of how the brain implements flexible behaviors across many tasks.
-I use a combination of statistical analysis of neural data sets and mathematical/computational modeling.
-In the past, I have used human fMRI and non-human primate electrophysiology, though I also have interests in other data modalities.

-Separately, I have interests in neural network modeling, network science, dynamical systems theory, and machine learning.
+I investigate cognitive neuronal dynamics through microcircuit models, and try to gain insights into the distributed computational mechanisms of various cognitive processes through large-scale modeling.
+The close interplay between modeling and experiment is at the heart of my research program.
+In the past, I have collaborated with experimentalists and analyzed data across a range of levels: neuronal spike train data, neuroimaging data, and cognitive behavioral data.
+I used a combination of statistical analysis and mathematical/computational modeling.

 ### Education

-Rutgers University<br/>
+Shanghai Jiao Tong University<br/>
-PhD (2015-2020)<br/>
+PhD (2013-2018)<br/>
-Neuroscience<br/>
+Mathematics<br/>
-Dissertation: _Cognitive Information Transformation in Functional Brain Networks_
+Dissertation: _Balanced network in Neuronal Networks_

-Washington University in St. Louis<br/>
-BA (2009-2013)<br/>
-Majors: Mathematics, Philosophy-Neuroscience-Psychology<br/>
-Minor: Computer Science
+Shanghai Jiao Tong University<br/>
+Master (2011-2013)<br/>
+Mathematics<br/>

+Shanghai Jiao Tong University<br/>
+B.S.
+(2007-2011)<br/>
+Mathematics<br/>